 But not everyone is so nice about it.
 H.A.
 Goodman, who became a favorite reporter of the progressive side, has written recently about divisions already appearing in the Democratic party.
 He talked about divisions from rumors that Clinton might run again in 2020:

-Speaking of Clinton, even the mere mention [email protected] dot com running again in 2020 sends waves of panic among progressives, not just conservatives.
+Speaking of Clinton, even the mere mention of [email protected] dot com running again in 2020 sends waves of panic among progressives, not just conservatives.
 I’ve actually been accused of trying to cause division among Democrats by publicizing her eventual return to politics.”

 Instead of looking in the mirror and evaluating how Obama’s policies or Democratic failures led to a Republican controlled White House and Congress, the same flawed strategies are being repeated by America’s liberal establishment.”